 5. Wear the Right Clothes- The clothes that you select for your photo shoot should fit well and be clean and pressed.
 Have alternative clothing and accessory options available in case something doesn’t work out like you intended.
 Select a tie, scarf, pocket square, or other accessory in a color that you like, as we will typically use that color as an accent across your website for congruency.

 6. Wear the Right Face- The image that you project depends on the face that you put forward.
 As far as aesthetics go, make sure that your face is clean, groomed, and that makeup is in place (no lipstick on teeth, have your photographer check for you, if uncertain).
 Beyond that, you will want several different expressions to choose from.
-We recommend a serious expression, partial small, and full smile.
+We recommend a serious expression, partial smile, and full smile.
 Keep in mind what you want a potential client to think when they look at your picture.
 Do you want them to think that you are compassionate, yet firm?
 Do you want them to see you as an aggressive shark willing to do anything for them?
 Hold that idea firmly in your mind as your picture is taken.

 Family Law, Personal Injury, Elder Law- Compassionate, Caring, Firm